 Our mindsets of bringing women from around the globe to meet and learn more from local communities through sustainable, sensitive tourism immediately aligned in some sort of travel meet-cute.

 Speaking to Caitlin also made me realise how many of my readers – independent and adventurous female travellers, you know who you are! – would find Purposeful Nomad’s tours exactly the style of travel that had been seeking – but perhaps didn’t even know existed.

-I was delighted when she agreed to chat with me about the origins of Purposeful Nomad and their brand new October 2019 Guatemala tour, which follows much of the same route as I did when I explored sustainable, community-led tourism in Guatemala late last year.
+I was delighted when she agreed to chat with me about the origins of Purposeful Nomad and their Guatemala tours, which follow much of the same route as I did when I explored sustainable, community-led tourism in Guatemala late last year.